-• Palm Beach County Fire-Rescue
+• Palm Beach County Fire-Rescue Department Support Agencies:

-- American Red Cross
+- Municipal Fire Departments

 - Florida East Coast Railway

-- Florida Health Palm Beach County
+- Florida Department of Health Palm Beach County

-- Municipal Fire Departments

-- Department of Environmental Resource Management

 - Health Care District

 - Public Safety Department

-- Palm Beach County Sheriff's Office (PBSO)
+- Palm Beach County Sheriff's Office

 - Port of Palm Beach

 - Solid Waste Authority

+- American Red Cross

-THE LAW ENFORCEMENT UNIT
+LAW ENFORCEMENT UNIT

 The Law Enforcement Unit commands, controls and coordinates requests for law enforcement resources in support of law enforcement field activities.
-The Law Enforcement Unit will complete and maintain status reports for major incidents, implement the objectives of the EOC/Area Command Incident Action Plan assigned to the Law Enforcement Unit, and assist and serve as an advisor to the Emergency Services Branch Director and Operations Section Chief, as required.
+The Law Enforcement Unit will complete and maintain status reports for major incidents, implement the objectives of the EOC IAP assigned to the Law Enforcement Unit, and assist and serve as an advisor to the Emergency Services Branch Director and Operations Section Chief, as required.
+Coordinate all activities of the Law Enforcement Unit.
+Operations of the Law Enforcement Unit include, but are not necessarily limited to, the following